SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Streams/ReadMe.md

 --------
   This folder contains all the Stroika Library Foundation::Streams source code..

-  A Stream is a sequence of data elements made available over time.
+  A Stream&lt;ELEMENT_TYPE&gt; is a sequence of data elements made available over time.
 These elements are typically 'Bytes' - or 'Characters' - but can be any copyable type.